penalosa/yformatics.com/src/notes/year-3/databases/part-2/transaction-management/notes.md

 - $u(A)$ - lock on $A$ is released

 Note that a transaction connot aquire a lock on $A$ if another transaction has an excusive lock on $A$.
 Equally a transaction cannot aquire an exclusive lock on $A$ until all locks on $A$ have been released.
 If either of these rules are not satisfied then the schedule is invalid.

+## Two-phase locking

+This is a specific protocol which, if followed, guarentee good properties for schedules with locks.
+There are two main rules that are applied:

+1. Before reading/wring a data item, a transaction must aquire a lock on it.
+2. A transactions cannot request additional locks once it releases any locks.

+A transaction undergoes two two processes:

+1. The 'growing phase' where locks are acquired.
+2. The 'shrinking phase' where locks are released.

+Every completed schedule of committed transactions that follow the 2PL protocol is conflict serializable.
+The converse is not necessarily true.

+## Strict 2PL

+Note that a transaction can follow 2PL but could be subject of a dirty read if an abort is triggered in another concurrent transaction.
+To solve this we need to introduce a more strict version on 2PL:

+1. Before reading/wring a data item, a transaction must aquire a lock on it.
+2. All locks held by a transaction are released when the transaction is completed.

+This ensures:

+- The schedule is always recoverable.
+- All aborted transactions can be rolled back without cascading aborts.
+- The schedule consisting of the committed transactions is conflict serializable.

+## Deadlocks

+Even when each transaction is following strict 2PL, dirty read errors are still possible if one commits before another aborts.
+To avoid this we can add in waits, so any transaction requesting a lock must wait until all conflicting locks are released.

+In the event that each of the concurrent transactions get stuck in a cyclical set of waits this is called a deadlock.

+## Deadlock prevention

+To prevent deadlocks, a priority is assigned to each transaction using a timestamp.
+The older the transaction, the higher the priority.
+This can be used in one of two ways:

+> Suppose $T_i$ requests a lock and $T_j$ holds a conflicting lock.

+1. Wait-die: $T_i$ waits if it is higher priority, otherwise it gets aborted.
+2. Wound-die: $T_j$ aborted if $T_i$ has higher priority, otherwise $T_i$ waits.

+In both of these schemes, the higher priority transaction is never aborted.

+The case where a transaction is repeatedly aborted since it never has enough priority to wait is called 'starvation'.
+This can be prevented by restarting aborted transactions with their initial timestamp.

+## Deadlock detection

+This can be done by creating another graph where the nodes are transactions and the edges are from $T_i$ to $T_j$ if $T_i$ waits for $T_j$ to release a conflicting lock.
+Each cycle represents a deadlock.

+To solve this, choose a transaction to kill to clear as many deadlocks as possible.
+You may need to kill more than one.

+## Crash recovery

+This starts with 'the log' also known as the 'trail' or 'journal' which records every single action executed in the database.
+It is also stored as a table in the database.

+## Need to look at

+- schedule unrecoveravle
+- cascading aborts